Skip to main content

 Step 4

 As of March 30, 2026, students can begin to contact supervisors of the project(s) that they are interested in.
 We ask that supervisors meet with at least 5 interested students and select which student they feel is most suitable for the project.
-Interviews should be conducted after April 1, 2026 to enable students time to review the projects and contact potential supervisors.
+Interviews should be conducted on or after April 6, 2026 to enable students time to review the projects and contact potential supervisors.

 Step 5

-Once a student is selected, supervisors must advise CREMS by email (crems.programs@utoronto.ca) of their student selection by April 27, 2026.
-Supervisors must also submit a list of all students who were interviewed for the project.
+Once a student is selected, supervisors must advise CREMS by email (crems.programs@utoronto.ca) of their student selection by May 4, 2026.
+Supervisors must also submit a list of all students who were interviewed for the project and a completed Mentor Agreement form.
+This should be signed by both the supervisor and student and outlines that the supervisor and student agree to work with each other, and that the supervisor agrees to pay $3250.

 Step 6